jodastephen/railmodel/CR2-SWLondon.md

 -------------------------------------------
 * CR2 changing to District at VIC in 25-27m at 20tph
 * RAY-WAT changing to Jubilee (Northbound) at WAT in 28-31m at 8tph (+4m)
+* RAY-WAT changing to Victoria at VXH changing to District at VIC in 31-36m at 8tph (+8m)
 * RAY-WAT changing to BAL-VIC at CLJ changing to District at VIC in 34-38m at 8tph (+10m)
 * CR2 changing to Northern (City) at BAL changing to Jubilee (Northbound) at LBG in 34-38m at 20tph (+10m)